 - · Diameter of the hub-mounting surface.

-- · Stud length and diameter.
+- Stud length and diameter.

-- Location and number of studs.
+- · Location and number of studs.

 - · Center hole diameter for the wheel.

 - Wheel-mounting offset from the rim center.

 - · Rated capacity of the wheel.

 - Wheel fastener torque.

 - Wheel nut size and shape.

 - Impact of any added wheel accessories (such as decorative center caps) that could affect proper seating of the wheel to the hub surface.

 Wheel Specifications

-Size/Center Size Lug Pattern Model In Inches
+Size/Center Size In Inches Lug Pattern Model

 18 x 8 / 4.5 5 Basecamp

+15 x 6 / 4.5 5 Basecamp X

-All wheels have an offset of 42
+All wheels have ar offset of 42